signalblur/ScumBots-DataFeed/README.md

 # ScumBots-DataFeed
 This is a feed of @pmelson's, @ScumBots twitter feed.
 Its goal is to provide an easy to digest feed of the indicators shared by the @ScumBots twitter account.

 This feed is *NOT* production ready.
+Use at your own risk.

 All credit goes to https://github.com/pmelson / https://twitter.com/pmelson / https://twitter.com/ScumBots